ValerijanPro/ValerijanPro/README.md

 ## Hi there 👋

-My name is Valerijan and I am a Computer Vision / ML engineer with a strong research background (PhD) working on building robust Machine Learning systems and non-trivial vision problems under real-world constraints.
+My name is Valerijan and I am a computer vision / ML engineer with a strong research background (PhD) working on building robust machine learning systems and non-trivial vision problems under real-world constraints.

-**Currently:** Dataset Ownership Verification and Poisoning Attacks + PhD track (AI robustness / security interests).
-Research collaboration with Ecole Polytechnique, Paris;
+**Currently:** Dataset Ownership Verification and Poisoning Attacks + PhD track (AI robustness / security interests); Research collaboration with Ecole Polytechnique, Paris;

 ## I have worked on:
 - visual attention & eye-tracking